No December would be complete without a visit to a Christmas market.

 The 232-year-old Fira de Santa Llúcia started as a one-day celebration of the feast day of Santa Llúcia.

-It now takes over the entire Avenida de la Catedral from November 30 to December 23.
+It now takes over the entire Avenida de la Catedral from the 29th November – 23rd December.

 More than 300 stalls jostle for business in front of the cathedral, selling decorations, jewellery, handmade puppets, craft items and musical instruments.